Alumni Ventures Recognized as Top National Security VC

 Learn More About the U.S. Strategic Tech Fund

 We are seeing strong interest in our U.S. Strategic Tech Fund.
-If interested, we recommend securing a spot promptly.
+If you’d like to join us, we recommend securing a spot promptly.

 Invest in technologies vital to U.S. national interests in a portfolio of ~15-20 venture investments made over ~12-18 months — diversified by stage, sector, geography, lead investor.